sullhouse/AOS-demo-toolkit/creds_api_documentation.md

 - The API preserves the original values but formats them into concatenated strings.
 - Special characters in credentials are preserved.
 - The formatted strings use double pipe symbols (`||`) as separators.
 Double pipes must be avoided in all values, including passwords.
+- Enter the resulting username and password exactly (copy and paste) into an API JSON Named Credential as the User ID and Password.
+Set the Named Credential as the Default Named Credentials in the Default Connection Setting of the Adsrv External System.